 How long does cooked ham last in the fridge?
 The precise answer to that question depends to a large extent on storage conditions — refrigerate ham within two hours of cooking.

-To maximize the shelf life of baked ham, refrigerate the cooked ham in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.
+To maximize the shelf life of cooked ham for safety and quality, refrigerate the ham in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.

-To further extend the shelf life of baked ham, freeze it; freeze the ham in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.
+To further extend the shelf life of cooked ham, freeze it; freeze in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.

-How long does baked ham last in the freezer for safety purposes?
-The freezer time shown is for best quality only — foods kept constantly frozen at 0° F will keep safe indefinitely.
+The freezer time shown is for best quality only — cooked ham that has been kept constantly frozen at 0° F will keep safe indefinitely.

-How long does baked ham last at room temperature?
-Bacteria grow rapidly at temperatures between 40 °F and 140 °F; baked ham should be discarded if left for more than 2 hours at room temperature.
+How long does cooked ham last at room temperature?
+Bacteria grow rapidly at temperatures between 40 °F and 140 °F; cooked ham should be discarded if left for more than 2 hours at room temperature.

-How to tell if baked ham is bad?
-The best way is to smell and look at the ham: signs of bad ham are a sour smell and a slimy texture to the baked ham; discard any ham with an off smell or appearance, do not taste the ham first.
+How to tell if cooked ham is bad?
+The best way is to smell and look at the ham: signs of bad ham are a sour smell and a slimy texture; discard any ham with an off smell or appearance, do not taste first.